texotek/swissknife/archlinux.md

 - Mobile Broadband - Use **nmcli**

 ### 1.6 Partitioning the disks
-First find out what disk you want to use.
+First, find out what disk you want to use.

 ```bash
 fdisk -l
 ```
-Then after finding the disk partation it with:
+Then after finding the disk partition it with:

 ```bash
 fdisk /dev/disk_that_you_use
 ```
 TODO Append here how to partition with fdisk

-### 1.7 Fomatting the partitions
+### 1.7 Formatting the partitions
 To create an ext4 filesystem use mkfs.ext4.
 ```bash
 mkfs.ext4 /dev/sys_partation